-- the inability to meet our product specifications, including product formulation, and quality requirements consistently; - a delay or inability to procure or expand sufficient manufacturing capacity; - manufacturing and product quality issues, including those related to scale-up of manufacturing; - costs and validation of new equipment and facilities required for scale-up; - a failure to comply with cGMP and similar foreign standards; - the inability to negotiate manufacturing agreements with third parties under commercially reasonable terms; - termination or nonrenewal of manufacturing agreements with third parties in a manner or at a time that is costly or damaging to us; - the reliance on a limited number of sources, and in some cases, single sources for key materials, such that if we are unable to secure a sufficient supply of these key materials, we will be unable to manufacture and sell our product candidates in a timely fashion, in sufficient quantities or under acceptable terms; - the lack of qualified backup suppliers for those materials that are currently purchased from a sole or single source supplier; - operations of our third-party manufacturers or suppliers could be disrupted by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier; - carrier disruptions or increased costs that are beyond our control; and - the failure to deliver our products under specified storage conditions and in a timely manner.
+- the inability to meet our product specifications, including product formulation, and quality requirements consistently; - a delay or inability to procure or expand sufficient manufacturing capacity; - manufacturing and product quality issues, including those related to scale-up of manufacturing; - costs and validation of new equipment and facilities required for scale-up; - a failure to comply with cGMP and similar quality standards; - the inability to negotiate manufacturing agreements with third parties under commercially reasonable terms; - termination or nonrenewal of manufacturing agreements with third parties in a manner or at a time that is costly or damaging to us; - the reliance on a limited number of sources, and in some cases, single sources for key materials, such that if we are unable to secure a sufficient supply of these key materials, we will be unable to manufacture and sell our product candidates in a timely fashion, in sufficient quantities or under acceptable terms; - the lack of qualified backup suppliers for those materials that are currently purchased from a sole or single source supplier; - operations of our third-party manufacturers or suppliers could be disrupted by conditions unrelated to our business or operations, including the bankruptcy of the manufacturer or supplier; - disruption of the distribution of chemical supplies between the U.K. and E.U. due to Brexit; - · carrier disruptions or increased costs that are beyond our control; and - the failure to deliver our products under specified storage conditions and in a timely manner.